JenniferHJones/jenniferhjones.github.io/portfolio/project1/README.md

 ## Description
 This application was written for project 1 of the UCD Coding Bootcamp.
-Our site will provide indecisive Sac locals the option to dine in with a recipe of their choosing or dine out at a restaurant for a night on the town.
-Once you log in to the site you can choose which experience you are interested in.
-With the recipe page search by keyword and prep time.
-With the restaurant page search for a cuisine type or name of an establisment.
+Once the user logs in to the site they may choose their preferred dining experience.
+* Recipe Search - The user may search by keyword and prep time
+* Restaurant Search - The user may search for a restaurant name or cuisine type

 ## Technology
 * Animate CSS